bevyengine/rfcs/rfcs/45-stageless.md

 - **schedule** (noun): the executable form of a system set
 - **executor**: executes a schedule on a world
 - **"ready"**: when a system is no longer waiting for dependencies to complete
-- **"complete"**: when a system has finished running or was skipped (because a condition didn't pass)
-- **"incompatible"**: when two systems have conflicting access to some data (would be data race if they ran at the same time)

 To build a Bevy app, users have to specify when their systems should run.
 By default, systems have no strict order nor conditions for execution.
 The process of specifying those is called **scheduling**.
 To make things more ergonomic, systems can be grouped into **system sets**, which can be ordered and conditioned in the same manner as systems.
 Furthermore, systems and system sets can be ordered together and grouped together *within larger sets*, which allows users to describe logical hierarchies.